Marelli Holdings: Sponsorship

 Calsonic Kansei is primarily associated with Kazuyoshi Hoshino's Impul racing team in Japan, sponsoring them as Calsonic since 1982 as a title sponsor.
 By 2016, Calsonic Kansei is the longest-running title sponsor of a motor sports team in the world.
+As of 2023, Marelli became the main sponsor of the team, as the "Marelli, formerly Calsonic" depicts on the team's racing car.

 On March 9, 2016, Formula One racing team McLaren announced a multi-year partnership with Calsonic Kansei.

 Calsonic is also the official radiator cooling supplier for Scuderia Toro Rosso since 2007.